pimutils/khal/doc/source/usage.rst

         The event description.

-.. option:: description-seperator
+.. option:: description-separator

-        A seperator: " :: " that appears when there is a description.
+        A separator: " :: " that appears when there is a description.

 .. option:: location